-This page explores how we can understand stress and recognise our own personal warning signs, and ways we can deal with stress to help lead happier and more fulfilling lives.
+This page explores the causes of stress, how we can recognise our own personal warning signs, and ways we can deal with stress to help lead happier and more fulfilling lives.

 The act of taking control and finding a solution that specifically meets your needs is in itself empowering.
 Try to identify those things that you can control and concentrate on dealing with them.